 These profiles darken the image but never lighten it.

-The big benefit of post-processing the image is to refine the brightness to restore the atmosphere.
+The main benefit of post-processing the image is to refine the brightness to restore the atmosphere.

 A bright image renders the action in the scene better.
 With his software, the amateur photographer achieves the result that a professional knows how to anticipate at the time of shooting.

 When shooting, overexposure can have irreparable consequences.
 A pixel saturated with light (clipped) does not contain any information.